 Breaking it wide open

 There are a few really meaty exposés that have happened this year on what’s been going on in the climate science community around the issue of AGW.
-One of them I’ll include here is a video of a presentation by Dr. Richard Lindzen, a climate scientist at MIT.
-The presentation was sponsored by the Competitive Enterprise Institute.
+One of them I’ll include here is a presentation by Dr. Richard Lindzen, a climate scientist at MIT.
+It was sponsored by the Competitive Enterprise Institute.
 In addition, he also addressed an issue related to what Sagan talked about: the lack of critical thinking on the part of leaders and decision makers.
 Instead there are appeals to authority.

 Up until a few hundred years ago, we in the West appealed to authority–monarchs and popes–for answers about how we should be governed, and how we should live.
 Thousands of years ago, the geometers (meaning “earth measurers”) of Egypt, who could measure and calculate angles so that great structures could be built, were worshipped.
 Temples were built for them.
 What created democracy was an appeal to rational argument among the people.
 A significant part of this came from habits formed in the discipline of science.
 Unfortunately with today’s social/political/intellectual environment, to discuss the climate issue rationally is to, in effect, commit heresy!
-The main reason I’m showing this video is to show the unscientific thinking that is passing for legitimate reasoning.
-This is what Lindzen talks about, along with a little of the science of climate.
+What Lindzen showed in his presentation is the unscientific thinking that is passing for legitimate reasoning in climate science, along with a little of the science of climate.

-I can vouch for most of the “trouble areas” that Dr. Lindzen talks about in these videos, with regard to the arguments warmists make, because I have seen them as I have studied this issue for myself, and discussed it with others.
+I can vouch for most of the “trouble areas” that Dr. Lindzen talks about, with regard to the arguments warmists make, because I have seen them as I have studied this issue for myself, and discussed it with others.
 It’s as disconcerting as it looks.

 It’s ironic that we should be speaking of “ignorance” among the educated.
 Yet that seems to be the case.
 The leaders of universities should be scratching their heads and wondering why that is.
 Perhaps it has something to do with C. P. Snow’s “two cultures”, which I’ve brought up before.
 People in positions of administrative leadership seem to be more comfortable with narratives and notions of authorship than critically examining material that’s presented to them.
 If they are critical, they look at things only from a perspective of political priorities.